DivyanshAgrawal22/TomoroQASubmission/README.md

 ```
 python main.py --model gpt-4.5-preview
 ```
-N.B: This is a really expensive model, thus haven't used it for this submission but has the ability if the user chooses to do so.
+**N.B: This is a really expensive model, thus I didn't used it for this submission but has the ability if the user chooses to do so.**

 ## Behind the Scenes